Pingwire/pingwire-api-documentation/public/description.md

-The Pingwire API can be used by companies in active collaboration with Pingwire AB.
+The Pingwire API can be used by all our customers.
+Reach out to get your credentials.

- <a href="mailto:sales@pingwire.io">Become a partner</a>
+ <a href="mailto:sales@pingwire.io">Become a customer</a>

 # Introduction